befelix/befelix.github.io/_posts/2020-12-06-mbrl-exploration.md

 Optimistic Exploration
 ----------------------

-To solve this problem, we instead have to explicitly explore and treat uncertainty as an opportunity, rather an adversary.
+To solve this problem, we have to explicitly explore and treat uncertainty as an opportunity, rather an adversary.
 We propose *H-UCRL* (Hallucinated-Upper Confidence RL), a practical optimistic exploration scheme that is both practical, so that it can be easily implemented within existing model-based RL frameworks, and has theoretical guarantees in the case of Gaussian process models.
 Instead of averaging over the state distribution imposed by the expectation in the greedy formulation, we instead consider acting optimistically within one-step transitions of our model.

-That is, conditioned on a particular state $$s$$ our distribution over $$\tilde{f}$$ introduces a distribution over possible next states.
-In particular, we consider Gaussian distributions so that
+Conditioned on a particular state $$s$$, our belief over $$\tilde{f}$$ introduces a distribution over possible next states.
+In particular, we consider Gaussian distributions so that the next state is distributed as

 $$p(s_{t+1} \,|\, s_t, a_t) \sim \mathcal{N}(\mu_t(s_t, a_t), \sigma_t(s_t, a_t)^2)$$

-Instead of averaging over these transitions, we consider an exploration scheme that acts optimistically on the actions $$a_t$$ and, consequently, optimistically within the confidence intervals over the subsequent states.
-We can consider this second step as an extended (hallucinated) action input with control authority proportional to the on-step model uncertainty $$\sigma$$.
-If we assign a separate policy $$\eta$$ to this hallucinated action space, this is equivalent to optimizing the two policies jointly,
+according to our model.
+Instead of averaging over these transitions, we propose an exploration scheme that acts optimistically within the confidence intervals over the subsequent states.
+To this end, we introduce an additional (hallucinated) action input with control authority proportional to the one-step model uncertainty $$\sigma(\cdot)$$, scaled by an appropriate constant $$\beta$$ to select a confidence interval (we set $$\beta=1$$ for all our experiments).
+If we assign a separate policy $$\eta$$ to this hallucinated action space that take values in $$[-1, 1]$$, this reduces the stochastic belief over the next state according to $$p(\tilde{f})$$ to the deterministic dynamics

-$$\pi_t^{\mathrm{H-UCRL}} = \mathrm{argmax}_\pi \max_\eta J(\tilde{f}, (\pi, \eta))$$

-with the extended dynamics

-$$\tilde{f}(s, a) = \mu_t(s, \pi(s)) + \beta \sigma_t(s, \pi(s)) \eta(s) ,$$

-where $$\beta$$ is a scaling constant for the confidence intervals that is typical set equal to two or three.
-Note that while we optimize over $$\pi$$ and $$\eta$$ jointly, only $$\pi$$ is applied when collecting data on the true environment $$f$$.
+$$s_{t+1} = \mu_t(s_t, a_t) + \beta \, \sigma_t(s_t, a_t) \, \eta(s_t)$$

-We can visualize the difference between predictions according to samples from $$p(\tilde{f})$$ and the optimistic dynamics below.
+We can visualize the difference between predictions according to samples from $$p(\tilde{f})$$ and the optimistic dynamics under $$\eta$$ below.
 For a given starting state $$s_0$$, the distribution over possible transition dynamics induces a wide state distribution (light gray).
-In the case of sparse rewards (red cross), only very few of these transitions will actually obtain a positive reward.
-This causes greedy exploration to fail in the presence of action penalties.
-In contrast, optimistic exploration can act optimistically within these confidence intervals (illustrated by vertical blue arrows), so that the joint policies $$(\pi, \eta)$$ operate on a simpler, deterministic system that can be driven to the sparse reward exactly.
+In the case of sparse rewards (red cross), only very few of these transitions can obtain a positive reward.
+This causes greedy exploitation with $$\pi_t^\mathrm{greedy}$$ to fail in the presence of action penalties.
+In contrast, H-UCRL can act optimistically within the one-step confidence intervals of our model (illustrated by vertical blue arrows within the dark gray area), so that the joint policies $$(\pi, \eta)$$ operate on a simpler, deterministic system that can be driven to the sparse reward exactly.

 <div class="row"><div class="mx-auto">
   <img